Cornerstone-OnDemand/modelkit/docs/library/prediction_service.md

-It is possible to use a redis caching mechanism to cache all calls to predict for a `ModelLibrary` using the `enable_redis_cache`, `cache_host`, and `cache_port` settings of the `ServiceSettings`.
+It is possible to use a redis caching mechanism to cache all calls to predict for a `ModelLibrary` using the `enable_redis_cache`, `cache_host`, and `cache_port` settings of the `LibrarySettings`.
 This has to be enabled for each model by setting the `cache_predictions` model setting to `True`.

 The caching works on individual items, before making a prediction with the methods